How Much Does a Kitchen Remodel Cost? | Kitchen Remodel Cost Guide

 Mid-range kitchen remodel

-If you have more wiggle room in your budget, you may opt for a mid-range kitchen remodel.
-The average cost of a mid-level remodel is $56,116 to $104,438.
-In this tier, you may change the basic layout to improve traffic flow but will keep walls in place.
-Also, in this budget range, you’ll be able to replace, rather than refinish, all fixtures, include some natural materials, and add a few new features.
+You may opt for a mid-range kitchen remodel if you have more wiggle room in your budget.
+The average cost of a mid-level remodel is $57,587 to $104,776.
+In this tier, you may change the basic layout to improve traffic flow, but the walls will be kept in place.
+Also, in this budget range, you’ll be able to replace, rather than refinish, all fixtures, including some natural materials, and add a few new features.
 For this budget, you could include any combination of the following:

 • Semi-custom cabinets with a few specialty features like a spice cabinet, rolling shelves, and other pull-outs